elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-common-misconceptions-exist-about-coordinate-changes-in-reflections.md

 url: /learn/mathematics/questions/what-common-misconceptions-exist-about-coordinate-changes-in-reflections
 score: -1.0
 related_article1:
-    id: 162753
+    id: 162643
-    title: How does reflecting a triangle differ from reflecting a quadrilateral?
+    title: >-
+        How can orientation changes lead to confusion in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-reflecting-a-triangle-differ-from-reflecting-a-quadrilateral
+    url: /learn/mathematics/questions/how-can-orientation-changes-lead-to-confusion-in-reflections
 related_article2:
-    id: 162701
+    id: 162510
-    title: What are common misconceptions about coordinate changes in reflections?
+    title: >-
+        In what way does a reflection affect the distance between points?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-misconceptions-about-coordinate-changes-in-reflections
+    url: /learn/mathematics/questions/in-what-way-does-a-reflection-affect-the-distance-between-points
 related_article3:
-    id: 162761
+    id: 162520
-    title: What are common misconceptions about coordinate changes in reflections?
+    title: >-
+        How does reflecting a triangle differ from reflecting a quadrilateral?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-misconceptions-about-coordinate-changes-in-reflections
+    url: /learn/mathematics/questions/how-does-reflecting-a-triangle-differ-from-reflecting-a-quadrilateral
 related_article4:
-    id: 162400
+    id: 162507
-    title: What changes occur to quadrilaterals when reflected?
+    title: >-
+        What is the line of reflection in a reflection transformation?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-changes-occur-to-quadrilaterals-when-reflected
+    url: /learn/mathematics/questions/what-is-the-line-of-reflection-in-a-reflection-transformation
 related_article5:
-    id: 162618
+    id: 162505
+    title: >-
-    title: What is a transformation in geometry?
+        What is a transformation in geometry?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-a-transformation-in-geometry
 ---